-Based on current specification, RAN eDRX is configured by RAN node when releasing the UE to RRC_INACTIVE state, RAN node will only configure RAN eDRX if the UE is configured with Idle eDRX by CN.
-For UE in RRC_INACTIVE state with emergency PDU session, if the UE should also ignore RAN configured eDRX in addition to CN configured Idle eDRX, then RAN node is expected to follow the same behavior (e.g. sending Paging message using regular DRX configuration).
-Otherwise, UE’s power consumption will increase unnecessarily and RAN paging is going to be delayed due to the mismatch of used paging cycle at RAN node and UE side.
+Based on current specification, RAN eDRX is configured by RAN node when releasing the UE to RRC_INACTIVE state.
+Note that RAN node configures RAN eDRX only if the UE is configured with Idle eDRX by CN.

-However, based on current signalling design, RAN node is unaware whether a UE is configured with PDU session for emergency services, thus, it is difficult for RAN node to not configure RAN eDRX when releasing the UE, or to not use RAN eDRX when sending Paging message.
+However, based on current signalling design, RAN node is unaware whether a UE is configured with PDU session for emergency services, thus, it is difficult for RAN node to choose not to configure RAN eDRX when releasing the UE, and not to use RAN eDRX when sending RAN Paging message.

-RAN2 would like to ask whether standard solution is needed to address above issue, and whether RAN2 needs to capture in spec that RRC_INACTIVE UE should ignore RAN eDRX when the UE has emergency PDU session associated with emergency services.
+RAN2 would like to ask whether standard solution is needed to address above issue, and whether RAN2 needs to capture in spec that RRC_INACTIVE UE should ignore RAN eDRX when the UE has PDU session associated with emergency services.

 2 Actions